Provost’s Graduate Academic Engagement Fellowship at the Netter Center (PGAEF@NC)

-The Provost’s Graduate Academic Engagement Fellowship at the Netter Center for Community Partnerships is a new opportunity for PhD students across all schools and fields at the University of Pennsylvania.
-Fellows will be outstanding students whose scholarship significantly involves Academically Based Community Service (ABCS) and related activities, including locally based community problem-solving, engaged scholarship, service learning, and learning by teaching in public schools.
+The Provost's Graduate Academic Engagement Fellowship at the Netter Center for Community Partnerships (PGAEF@NC) is an opportunity for PhD students across all schools and fields at the University of Pennsylvania.
+Fellows are outstanding students who are involved in community-engaged scholarship and related activities, including Academically Based Community Service (ABCS), participatory action research, service-learning, and learning by teaching in public schools.

-Provost's Graduate Academic Engagement Fellows will be encouraged to publish scholarly articles, some of which may emerge from the interdisciplinary, faculty-student seminar.
-Fellows will also have an opportunity to present their research to schools and community organizations in West Philadelphia that partner with the Netter Center.
-Working through the Netter Center, particularly its university-assisted community schools program, they will actively engage with West Philadelphia on behalf of the University, and their work as Fellows will inform their future scholarship.
+Provost's Graduate Academic Engagement Fellows will also be encouraged to publish scholarly articles and will have an opportunity to present their research to schools and community organizations in West Philadelphia that partner with the Netter Center.
+Working through the Netter Center, particularly its university-assisted community schools program, they will actively engage with West Philadelphia, and their work as Fellows will inform their future scholarship.

 PhD Students will be eligible to apply in the spring semester of their first year of study or any year thereafter provided they have at least two years left in their program at the start of the next term.